The Timeless Values in The Sound of Music: An Analysis

 The year 2015 marked the fiftieth anniversary of the timeless classic, The Sound of Music.
 Produced in 1965, The Sound of Music was nominated for ten Academy Awards, won five of them, and has since remained one of the most popular and beloved films in history.

-The craftsmanship involved in making this movie is impressive and no doubt a great part of the reason for its phenomenal success.
-However, it's natural to get lost in the breathtaking scenery, uplifting music and brilliant overall artistry in this blockbuster and miss the values embedded in the film and which also play a key role in its lasting popularity.
+The craftsmanship involved in this flick is impressive and no doubt contributes to its phenomenal success.
+However, it's natural to get lost in the breathtaking scenery, uplifting music and brilliant overall artistry in this blockbuster and miss the values embedded in the movie and which also play a key role in its lasting popularity.

-This article explores the values embodied in The Sound of Music that strike a deep chord in us and that are part of the reason the movie has retained its epic status for over five decades.
+This article explores the values embodied in The Sound of Music that strike a deep chord in us and that are part of the reason this classic has retained its epic status for over five decades.

 Have you watched The Sound of Music?